Flinders (NSW)

 Educational attainment in Flinders aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high, with 31.8% of residents currently enrolled in formal education, including 11.3% in primary, 9.1% in secondary, and 3.4% in tertiary education.
+Educational participation is high, with 31.8% of residents currently enrolled in formal education.
+This includes 11.3% in primary education, 9.1% in secondary education, and 3.4% pursuing tertiary education.

 Frequently Asked Questions - Education